-Tell us how much you pay for power including peak/off peak winter/summer rates.
+You tell us how much you pay for power, including peak/off peak and winter/summer rates.

-Install the IoT sensor on a few computers at first and confirm with EIP they are showing up in the cloud server.
-Organizations are entitled to up to 500 Assessment computers, although 250 will produce sufficient data.
-When fully deployed, we will capture the data for 17 days and run the report.
+You can assess up to 500 computers, although 250 will produce sufficient data.
+When fully deployed, we will capture the data for 18 days before running the report.

-The computer and monitor model, as well as the power state duration of time the computer spent in those power modes.
-Finally, the present power scheme is also sent.
-This data is used to calculate kWh usage, cost, carbon emissions, and potential savings.
+Data captured includes the computer and monitor model, the power state duration of time the computer spent in various power modes, and the present power scheme.
+This data is used to calculate kWh usage, cost, carbon emissions and potential savings.
 Data can be sent real time or on a schedule.
 Sending from IoT sensors is randomized and rarely exceeds 1.2KB.